sto-info-app/sto-info-backend/README.md

 This project is licensed under the MIT Licence.
 See the [LICENCE](LICENCE) file for more information.

+## Intellectual Property Rights

+This app respects the copyright and intellectual property rights of Star Trek Online and Star Trek.
+CBS Studios Inc. owns STAR TREK, and Cryptic Studios Inc owns STAR TREK ONLINE with all their related marks, logos and characters.

 ## Contact

 For any enquiries, please contact us at [support@startrekonline.info](mailto:support@startrekonline.info).